nextest-rs/nextest/site/src/book/slow-tests.md

 ## Terminating tests after a timeout

 Nextest lets you optionally specify a number of `slow-timeout` periods after which a test is terminated.
-For example, to configure a slow timeout of 30 seconds and for tests to be terminated after 120 seconds, add this to `.config/nextest.toml`:
+For example, to configure a slow timeout of 30 seconds and for tests to be terminated after 120 seconds (4 periods of 30 seconds), add this to `.config/nextest.toml`:

 ```toml
 [profile.default]